 What is so great about the youth orchestra and programs?

 The SYO/SCC programs are such a rewarding experience for young musicians to make music in a fun environment with their peers.
 Our quality musical performances become some of the trademark memories that students remember from their middle and high school years.
 We take pride in the fact that many of our students go on to great professions after their time in the program, and still think back on their times in the program fondly!
 We want our students to look forward to Monday nights rehearsing with their friends at the John Legend Theater and be proud of the awesome music performances they put on for packed crowds!

 What if I think I am not good enough to be accepted?

 The Springfield Youth Orchestras and Children’s Chorus encourage ANY student that has an interest in making music to audition.
 WE ARE NOT LOOKING FOR PERFECTION IN AUDITIONS!
 For our instrumental students, we are looking for students who have a basic understanding of how to read music, good control of their basic scales, and a great attitude!
 For our chorus members, we want students that have a good ear, projection, great attitude, and are willing to learn how to work in an ensemble!

 For the 2021-2022 auditions, students will have the option to do a recorded audition in Spring 2021, or a regular in-person audition in the Fall 2021.
 Please DO NOT be afraid to audition!
 We are not expecting perfection from our musicians.
 We want every student to succeed!!

 What are the audition requirements?

 In general, it is preferred that students in the SYO/SCC program are currently receiving instruction in their band, orchestra and chorus programs at school, or taking lessons with a private instructor.
 However, this is not required.
-For the 2020-2021 year, students will send in audition videos to be considered for the SYO/SCC program.

 How far is Springfield from me?